 The rule considers confidentiality when personal health information and medical records are not available or disclosed to unauthorized persons.
 The concept of integrity means that medical records and health information must not be altered or destroyed without prior authorization.
 Availability, on the other hand, says that this information must be available at all times as required by authorized persons.

 And the Security Rule must support and take into account the guidelines of the Privacy Rules.
 You can see this rule in more detail on our blog "HIPAA Privacy Rules".

 For the administrative side, the rule requires that there is a risk analysis as a routine of all security processes.
-This risk analysis may include assessing the likelihood of a risk occurring, implementing measures that recognize the risks, and documenting the security measures adopted, and, when necessary, also documenting the reason why these measures are being taken.
+This risk analysis may include assessing the likelihood of a risk occurring, implementing measures that recognize the risks, documenting the security measures adopted, and, when necessary, also documenting the reason why these measures are being taken.
 And, of course, to continuously and rationally maintain security protections.

 Clinics and offices can designate a trusted person to handle security issues, develop and implement them, controlling access to information as needed using the "minimum necessary" concept presented in the Privacy Rule.